naziasajjad/My_all_Assignment_of_AIC_PIAIC/README.md

 # PIAIC My_all_Assignment_of_AIC_ Q2
-PIAIC My all Assignments of Q2 AIC
+PIAIC AIC Q2 all Assignments of Numpy